The validity of the universal relation between corrections to entropy and the extremality of Schwarzschild-de Sitter black holes under the GUP and EUP: Conclusion

 \section{Conclusion}

 We derive and compute the partial derivative to the mass, Hawking temperature and entropy of Schwarzschild-de Sitter black holes with respect to the perturbative parameter with Nariai limit under the corrected Heisenberg uncertainty principle to test the universal relation.
 We find that the Goon-Penco relation will not be tenable unless the influences from GUP or EUP are ignored.
+The combination of the generalizations of Heisenberg uncertainty principle with momentum difference or distance interval respectively and the black hole properties violates the Goon-Penco equation instead of becoming the matching conditions which maintains the universal relation.
 We argue that the corrected Heisenberg's uncertainty principles violate the validity of the universal relation.
 The similar investigations can be performed for the Reissner-Nordstrom-de Sitter and Kerr-de Sitter black holes with the same limit and the other black holes in future.
+It is to be expected that the additional terms involving the charge or angular momentum under GUP or EUP can not be cancelled with different value selection of the black hole constitutes such as mass, charge and angular momentum.
+The GUP- or EUP-corrected terms can also lead the Goon-Penco relation to be untenable.

 \textbf{Acknowledge}

 This work is partly supported by the Shanghai Key Laboratory of Astrophysics 18DZ2271600.